Affordable Orthodontics in Salt Lake City, UT

 It’s not uncommon for wires in braces to catch the mouth and cause irritation – if you’re experiencing this, try moving the wire away from the irritated area with a cotton swab or the head of an eraser.
-If this doesn’t work, try covering the end of the wire with a cotton ball or small piece of wax from your maintenance kit, or if you are all out of dental wax, you can use a cotton ball.
+If this doesn’t work, try covering the end of the wire with a small piece of wax from your maintenance kit, or if you are all out of dental wax, you can use a cotton ball.
 If the wire is extremely painful and the issue can’t be fixed any other way, you may cut it with a pair of nail clippers that have been washed and sterilized in alcohol.
 If you do need to cut the wire, please call us to schedule an appointment so we can fix it.

 If you lose a separator, don’t worry – it’s very common for a patient to lose a separator during treatment.
 Just give us a call to let us know, and we’ll tell you whether or not it needs to be replaced.

 During the first week of your treatment, while your mouth is still adjusting to its new hardware, it’s possible that you’ll experience discomfort, soreness, or pain in various parts of your mouth.
 Stay strong!
 This is a normal part of the process.
 Feel free to take acetaminophen or other non-aspirin pain relievers while you get used to the braces – just be sure to follow any directions on the bottle.
 If soreness persists, a warm washcloth, a heating pad, or swishing warm saltwater around your mouth can do a lot to help with pain.
 Make sure to avoid hard, sticky, or sugary foods, as these can add to the discomfort.
 Visit our Pinterest board for lots of braces-friendly recipes, such as delicious soups and smoothies!